dignifiedquire/pegjs-coffee-plugin/README.md

 # Todo

 * more tests
-* add CoffeeScript test suite
 * make npm package
+* add function to unload the plugin